-St Andrews Cathedral and St Andrews Castle
+2. St Andrews Cathedral and St Andrews Castle

-St Andrews Castle, which was built roughly 50 years after the Cathedral, has an exciting history of its own.
+St Andrews Cathedral was the largest place of worship ever built in Scotland, and functioned as the centre of the Medieval Catholic Church.
+St Andrews Castle, meanwhile, was built roughly 50 years after the Cathedral and has an exciting history of its own.
 It played a crucial role in the Wars of Scottish Independence, taking a real hammering as it was attacked and rebuilt several times.

 Even if your kids aren’t into their history, they’ll enjoy exploring – and you’ll get some great family snaps to show for it.

 Who’s up for a visit to Hogwarts?
+Well, almost.

 Edinburgh Castle is widely considered to have been J.K.
-Rowling’s inspiration for Hogwarts School of Witchcraft and Wizardry in her Harry Potter book series, so if you’ve got any Potterheads in your clan, this one is an absolutely essential stop.
+Rowling’s inspiration for Hogwarts School of Witchcraft and Wizardry in her Harry Potter book series, so if you’ve got any Potterheads in your house, this one is an absolutely essential stop.

-Escape Hunt Edinburgh
+4. Escape Hunt Edinburgh

-What better way to bond as a family than to embark on an epic adventure?
+While you’re in Edinburgh, you’ll find plenty of contemporary fun to complement all that history.
+And, what better way to bond as a family than to embark on an epic adventure?

-Dalkeith Country Park
+5. Dalkeith Country Park

+Huge outdoor adventure playground, anyone?
 Fort Douglas Adventure Park is just one reason to visit Dalkeith Country Park – a 1,000-acre estate that caters for everyone in the family.

-The Riverside Museum (Glasgow)
+6. The Riverside Museum Glasgow